 If you can find a local expat community online, they will have a wealth of information.
 I should’ve asked people before I arrived what they paid in rent.

 We ended up paying $4500 more pesos than everyone else because we didn’t know better (this is a couple of hundred dollars).

 Would you recommend others to live in Mexico?

 The short answer is yes.

 However, if I had a choice on where to live, I’d pick a larger city or somewhere in the Yucatan.
 Small towns like ours are experiencing growing pains (like not enough police officers, so the military has moved in to help).

 First, I’ve learned immersion language learning isn’t as easy as it is made out to be.

 One still needs to study and work hard.

 Second, I have discovered I can live with a lot more compromise than before.

 Third, the world is less dangerous than the news would have you believe.
-I say that even with the violence I mentioned above and will discuss it in further detail below.
+Even with the violence mentioned above, I will discuss it in further detail below.